 3.4.
 Users are expected and required to review email messages in their primary Virgin Media mailbox provided as part of the services or the preferred email address registered with Virgin Media on a regular basis.
 This is to enable us to advise you of any significant issues that may affect your use of the services.
 We recommend that you check your primary Virgin Media mailbox or preferred email address at least every 3 days.
 We normally notify customers of AUP-related issues prior to suspension/disconnection of services and it is important that you read these emails.

 3.4.1.
-It is a users responsibility to ensure the primary Virgin Media mailbox remains active and therefore capable of receiving emails or to provide Virgin Media with an alternative preferred email address that can be accessed on a regular basis.
+It is the User’s responsibility to ensure the primary Virgin Media mailbox remains active and therefore capable of receiving emails or to provide Virgin Media with an alternative preferred email address that can be accessed on a regular basis.